Proust is boring, but his cakes are memorable.

 Because they aren’t baked, the alcoholic kick remains.
 To my nine-year-old self, rum balls were part of the grown-up taste-sphere, along with liqueur chocolates and prawn cocktails.
 That was their primary appeal.

 Rum balls may be popular in Britain, but they’re also traditional fare in Germany, Austria, Slovenia, Hungary, the Czech Republic, and elsewhere.
 Were they an ingredient in Australia’s continental shift?
-Think post-war delis, coffee lounges, pâtisserie and cookbooks featuring beef stroganoff, schnitzels, strudels and black forest gateaux.
+Think post-war delis, coffee lounges, pâtisserie and cookbooks featuring stroganoff, schnitzels, strudels and black forest gateau.

 This is from 1955, from Maria Kozslik Donovan’s introduction to Continental Cookery in Australia: